Sahih Muslim

 Sahih Muslim contains approximately 5,500 - 7,500 hadith narrations in its introduction and 56 books.
-Kâtip Çelebi (d.
-1657) and Siddiq Hasan Khan (d.
-1890) both counted 7,275 narrations.
+Kâtip Çelebi (died 1657) and Siddiq Hasan Khan (died 1890) both counted 7,275 narrations.
 Muhammad Fuad Abdul Baqi wrote that there are 3,033 narrations without considering repetitions.
-Mashhur ibn Hasan Al Salman, a student of Al-Albani (d.
-1999), built upon this number, counting 7,385 total narrations, which, combined with the ten in the introduction, add up to a total of 7,395.
+Mashhur ibn Hasan Al Salman, a student of Albanian Islamic scholar Al-Albani (died 1999), counted 7,385 total narrations, which, combined with the ten in the introduction, add up to a total of 7,395.
 Muslim wrote an introduction to his collection of hadith, wherein he clarified the reasoning behind choosing the hadith he chose to include in his Sahih.

 Development

 According to Al-Khatib al-Baghdadi, Muslim began writing the Sahih for Ahmad ibn Salamah an-Naysaburi.
-He was also compelled to write the Sahih for what he observed to be the poor character of his contemporary hadith scholars, and their lack of reluctance to spread daʻīf (weak) narrations.
-Muslim collected 300,000 narrations and chose 4,000 to be included in his book.
+He was also compelled to write the Sahih for what he observed to be the poor character of his contemporary hadith scholars, and their unreluctant willingness to spread daʻīf (weak) narrations.
+Muslim collected 12,000 narrations and chose 4,000 to be included in his book.

 He divided narrators of hadith into three tiers based on their memory and character: